scalawithcats/scala-with-cats/src/raw/foldable/cats.md

 using the stack to combine values on the way back up, or use a technique called "trampolining" to rewrite the computation as a (heap allocated) list of functions.
+Regular recursion is not stack safe.
+Trampolining, on the other hand, is.

 A discussion of trampolining is beyond the scope of this book, suffice to say that `Eval` uses this technique